Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 The internal bra is a surgical technique that is commonly used in breast surgeries to provide structural support to breast implants or tissue during breast augmentation or reconstruction surgeries.
 An internal bra can also help to strengthen the lower pole as well as reinforce and define the inframammary fold, which provides a more supportive foundation for a breast implant and helps reduce the risk of bottoming out.

-The “Internal bra” is actually an umbrella term which includes various options & techniques, the method Dr Chinsee uses is the Barb suture technique.
+The “Internal bra” is actually an umbrella term which includes various options & techniques – the method Dr Chinsee uses is the barbed suture technique.

-Barb Sutures: The Barbed suture method uses threads with tiny projections that grip and hold breast tissue in place.
-This method is designed to create a more secure and stable breast fold where the incision is.
-Barbed sutures provide a more natural-looking result and require smaller incisions, which may result in less scarring and quicker recovery times.
+Barbed Sutures: The barbed suture method uses threads with tiny projections that grip and hold breast tissue in place.
+This method is designed to create a more secure and stable breast fold where the incision is located.

 Implant Texture